SciML/DiffEqDocs.jl/docs/src/basics/solution.md

 The solution interface also includes some special fields.
 The problem object `prob` and the algorithm used to solve the problem `alg` are included in the solution.
 Additionally, the field `dense` is a boolean which states whether the interpolation functionality is available.
+Further, the field `destats` contains the internal statistics for the solution process such as the number of linear solves and convergence failures.
 Lastly, there is a mutable state `tslocation` which controls the plot recipe behavior.
 By default, `tslocation=0`.
 Its values have different meanings between partial and ordinary differential equations: